leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

 </header>
 ```

 From here, let's get our Simple File Upload widget into the UI.
 We'll import the SimpleFileUpload package into the project.
-To do that, we'll add <mark style="background-color: lightgrey">import SimpleFileUpload from 'react-simple-file-upload'</mark> back in our App.js file.
+To do that, we'll add <i><mark style="background-color: lightgrey">import SimpleFileUpload from 'react-simple-file-upload'</mark></i> back in our App.js file.

 And we'll go ahead and place the widget in the markup as well.
-Let's put in a <mark style="background-color: lightgrey">main</mark> tag to use as a wrapper for the uploader and our grid.
+Let's put in a <i><mark style="background-color: lightgrey">main</mark></i> tag to use as a wrapper for the uploader and our grid.

 One very important thing to note about the upload widget is the onSuccess attribute available.
 This is where you'll call the function you want to happen when a file is successfully uploaded.